 Automatic Shut Off

-Look for models that have automatic shut off functions to keep your heater from running in unsafe circumstances.
+Look for models that have an automatic shut off functions to keep your heater from running in unsafe circumstances.
 In addition to standard thermostat controls that will keep your room from overheating, look for automatic shut off controls that turn the heater off after a certain number of hours and/or if it tips over.
 A special detector inside can tell when the heater is off balance and immediately cut off the power to the heater.

 Thermistors and Thermal Fuses

 These additional safety features protect your heater from electrical surges and from overheating, which can prevent fires.
 Look for cords with a fuse that will melt and disconnect power in the event of electrical current that gets too hot.
 A thermistor will also cut off power if too much electricity is detected.
-Both devices offer additional safety protection to reduce your fire risk.
+Both devices offer additional safety protection to reduce fire risk.

 Looking for a ceramic space heater with all these features?
 NewAir's QuietHeat15 is one of the safest heaters on the market.
 With a stylish square body and wide base, it's unlikely to tip — but if it does get knocked over, you can relax.
 The internal tip detection is attached to an automatic shutoff to keep your heater from scorching the floor or furniture, and the cool casing won't burn the human or animal who bumped into the heater.
 It also comes with both a thermistor and a thermal fuse in the cord to prevent overheating, as well as convenience features like a timer and precise thermostat that you can set to encourage the heater to cycle off and avoid overheating.